 We make a habit of trying all the specialities as we go along.
 Indeed, eating looms so large to us as walkers that we worry that we are shallow by nature, ignoring famous monuments in favour of a café or restaurant.

-Most French muesli is unbelievably sweet, with a choice of honey coated, caramel coated or chocolate coated.
-The top of the range has three coats of different sorts of chocolate.
-When our supplies are getting low we start looking around nervously for a box of “natural” muesli, which you can sometimes get at bigger shops.
+Unfortunately most French muesli is revoltingly sweet, with a choice of honey coated, caramel coated or chocolate coated (the top of the range has three coats of different sorts of chocolate).

-It is common to find a boulangerie beside the bar, so we buy some croissants or other pastries there and step next door to eat them with our coffee at the bar.
-It took us a couple of years to work out that this is perfectly acceptable behaviour in France, whereas in Australia it would not be tolerated.
+It took us a couple of years to work out that this bringing in of food is perfectly acceptable in France, whereas in Australia it would not be tolerated.

-There is usually a copy of the local paper to read, if one of the regulars has not already got it.
-We sit at an outside table and watch the goings-on of the village.
-This is our Second Breakfast, one of the best meals of the day.
+There is usually a copy of the local paper to read, if one of the regulars has not already got hold of it.

 Lunch is a fresh baguette with cheese, sausage, paté or a tin of mackerel, and a tomato or a few lettuce leaves for colour.